colfarl/QUBOpractice/README.md

 # QUBO Max-Cut with Qiskit

-This repo demonstrates solving a Max-Cut problem via QUBO formulation and QAOA using IBM's Qiskit framework.
+This repo demonstrates solving problem various QUBO problems via QAOA using IBM's Qiskit framework.

-## 📘 Problem Statement
+## 📘 Problem Statements

-Max-Cut partitions nodes of a graph such that the total weight of edges crossing the cut is maximized.
+Max-Cut: partitions nodes of a graph such that the total weight of edges crossing the cut (separated nodes) is maximized.

 ## 🚀 Tools